 You may wish to ask several agencies to quote a total price for a trip, but if an agency cannot be sure a traveler will use their services, they may not spend all the time and trouble it takes to plan an individual trip.
 They may give you an estimated price, or price range, but the final price will be determined by exactly which services you require for particular dates.

 Many agencies are happy to help with unprofitable services in exchange for a reasonable service fee.
-For example, many airlines no longer pay commissions to agencies, so if you ask a travel agency to do nothing more than book an airline ticket, they may add a fee (perhaps TL15 or TL25) to the ticket price to pay for their time, effort and expenses.
+For example, many airlines no longer pay commissions to agencies, so if you ask a travel agency to do nothing more than book an airline ticket, they may add a nominal fee to the ticket price to pay for their time, effort and expenses.

 You used to pay this service fee to the airline (it was hidden in the price of your ticket), which then paid it to the travel agency.
 Now you pay it directly to the agency.
 No big difference.
 You're still paying for the useful service you receive from the agency.